Yuvraj2609/ChatPDF-via-LLM/README.md

 and
 **Langchain**( LangChain is an open source orchestration framework for the development of applications using large language models (LLMs).
-Available in both Python and Javascript-based libraries, LangChain’s tools and APIs simplify the process of building LLM-driven applications like chatbots and virtual agents. ) where we can multiple pdf documents with the help of **FAISS vector emebeddings**.
+Available in both Python and Javascript-based libraries, LangChain’s tools and APIs simplify the process of building LLM-driven applications like chatbots and virtual agents. ) where we can chat with multiple pdf documents with the help of **FAISS vector emebeddings**.

 SIMPLE STEPS FOR ANY USER TO CREATE AND RUN THIS PROJECT-